kimkulling/osre/README.md

 # OSRE - Just another Open Source Render Engine

-This is just another open-source render-engine made by Kim Kulling.
-This is a playground project for myself to work on my own side-projects.
+This is just another open-source render engine / game engine made by Kim Kulling.
+This is a playground project for me to work on my side projects.
+Don't expect too much, I will not invest too much time into it.
+But If you are interested in playing around with 3D stuff feel free to discuss these things on Reggit or in the Discussion Forum.

 # The Features:
 - CMake base build environment
 - Multithreaded Renderer
   - OpenGL
-- Platform abstraction to support Windows, Linux and more.
+- Platform abstraction to support Windows, Linux, and more.
   - Input
   - UI
 - Component-based entity system